 Weekly Summary Corporate dividends name changes new listings

-NEW YORK (AP) — Changes announced in corporate dividends May 29-Jun.
-1.
+NEW YORK (AP) — Changes announced in corporate dividends Jun.
+4-Jun.
+8.

 INCREASED DIVIDENDS